Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/webhooks-streaming.md

 We don’t have a single ip address for the events, we have multiple hosts streaming them out.

-### Should the Ampli generated code and the ampli.json file be checked into git?
+### What is our error handling mechanism?

-We have a roboust retry approach. we make a delivery attempt first at the time we see the event, and then on failures we make 9 more attempts over 4 hours, regardless what the error is.
-We do have a retry mechanism within each attempt too: on 5xx errors and 429 throttling.
-We do attempt an immediate retry with these policies:
+We have a robust retry approach as we make a delivery attempt first when we see the event, and then on failures, we make nine more attempts over 4 hours, regardless of the error.
+We also have a retry mechanism within each attempt: on 5xx errors and 429 throttling.
+We do attempt an immediate retry with these policies (i) Max attempts: 3 (ii) Exponential retry with initial wait duration of 100 ms, doubling each time, and with a 50% jitter (iii) We won’t make another attempt after 4 seconds.
-- Max attempts 3
-- Exponential retry with initial wait duration of 100 ms, doubling each time, and with a 50% jitter
-- We won’t make another attempt after 4 seconds

 So in summary
 - On failures that look to be retryable ( 5xx errors and 429) we can make up to 27 attempts in batches of 3 over 4 hours.